 It was only a month ago I visited the most colorful castle in Europe: Palácio da Pena in Sintra.
 A small Portuguese town, close to Lisbon.
 It’s very popular and therefore crowded, but an amazing sight for sure!
 Don’t you feel like walking among thousands of other tourists?
 Go on a virtual vacation to Sintra and check out the castle with Google Streetview.

-I’ve never been to the south of Spain, but it’s definitely on my bucket list!
-One of the places I’d love to visit is the area around Granada.
-Especially the Alhambra looks like it’s from a fairytale.
-I’ve heard that it’s incredibly hard to get tickets for a visit, but luckily we can walk around virtually.
+Andalucia, in the south of Spain, has been on my bucket list for years.
+The city of Granada is one of the most amazing cities I’ve visited.
+Granada’s main attraction is the Alhambra, a medieval palace complex that looks like it’s from a fairytale.
+It’s incredibly hard to get tickets for a visit, but luckily we can walk around virtually.

 View the northern ligths in Churchill (Manitoba)